What Is Real ID? – What Does Real ID Compliant Mean?

 - S. Citizenship and Immigration Services Employment Authorization Card (I-766);

 You need Real Id to move around the country, with access into security designated areas, starting in October, 2020.
 You also need it so that you feel safer when you’re in one of those places.
 If you’re not going to need access to those kinds of places, then you don’t need it.

 Hints, Tips and Time Savers to Get Your California DMV Real ID Name Identification

 If you are getting your Real Id license in the name exactly as is on your birth certificate, you only need your original (or a certified copy) of your birth certificate to prove your Identity.

 If you want your Real ID license issued in a name you want, but this isn’t the name on your birth certificate, you’ll need to also bring 1 or more Name Change Documents to prove the legal continuity of your name from the one you were born with to the one you are using now.
 A Name Change Document MUST have both the name you changed from and the name you changed to on that one document.
-If you can’t do that, you may need to go get a court order Decree Changing Name, or other proper Name Change Document BEFORE you go to DMV to get your Real ID.
+If you can’t do that, you may need to go get a Name Change Court Order, or other proper Name Change Document BEFORE you go to DMV to get your Real ID.
 Name Change Specialists, like EZ Name Change, can help you unify your Name Identity